 89. DATE: combines any year, month and day to create a date. useful if your day month and year are available in separate columns.

 90. YEAR: Extracts the YYYY portion of any date.
 Useful if you want to look at years to sort or analyze by.

 91. MONTH: Extracts the MM portion of any date (1-12).
 Useful to know the month of any date, and in doing grouping or sorting or filtering values by month.

 92. DAY: Extracts the DD portion of any date (1 to 31).

 93. EOMONTH: This useful function returns the last day of the month, n months in the past or future.
-You can use this function to calculate any due dates, or expiration date that need to land on the last day of a particular month.
+You can use this function to calculate any due dates or expiration dates that need to land on the last day of a particular month.

 94. NETWORKDAYS: The difference between 2 dates, without counting the weekends.
 Optionally, you can also add a list of holidays, which may be during weekdays.
 So this can be pretty useful for calculating the number of actual working days.
 Saturdays and Sundays are not counted at all.